 Use the best quality brands when you buy, or make them yourself.

-When it comes to other strong-tasting sauces like barbecue, Tabasco or English mustards, they tend to overpower the pure beefy taste of a quality hamburger.
+When it comes to other strong-tasting sauces like bbq sauce, Tabasco or English mustards, they tend to overpower the pure beefy taste of a quality hamburger.
 Use condiments sparingly or not at all.
 Simple is better.

-For heaven’s sake, buy or bake a quality bun.
+For heaven’s sake, buy or bake some quality hamburger buns.
 A burger this good deserves real bread, not that cheap stuff that falls apart at the first sign of juice.

 Look for a nice crusty roll with a firm texture.
 To make these even better, brush the inside with a little butter and toast in a skillet until golden brown.